 In addition to the varying nutritional requirements, an adult chicken will produce eggs, which are also nutritionally different from other meats.

-It’s important that your chickens have the right feed available at the right time.
+It’s important that your chickens have the right chicken feed available at the right time.
 If you feed them too much or too little based on what they need, you’ll find that your chickens become sick, weak, and obese.

 Also read: Best 120+ Chicken Treats To Give Your Flocks